Kundalini meditation has earned something of a cult reputation amongst yogis.

-However, perhaps the number one way to awaken kundalini energy is meditation.
+However, perhaps the best way to awaken kundalini energy is meditation.

-Through a combination of exercises it is possible to shift the kundalini energy from the root chakra to the head, which will increase spiritual awakening and perhaps even lead to enlightenment.
+Through a combination of exercises, we shift our kundalini energy from the root chakra to the head.
+We mostly do this for spiritual development.
+Indeed, some yogis state that kundalini awakening can even lead to enlightenment.

-Originally, the Kundalini meditation technique was only taught to yogis who had reached an advanced level of spiritual awakening, and even today it is not generally considered ideal for beginners.
-If you are relatively new to meditation I highly advise you to practise simpler techniques and only to practise Kundalini meditation techniques once you reach an advanced level.
+Originally, the Kundalini meditation technique was only taught to yogis who had reached an advanced level of spiritual awakening.
+Actually, even today it is considered an advanced technique.

 Potential Benefits of Kundalini Meditation

-There is precious little scientific research to substantiate the supposed benefits of kundalini meditation.
-However, those who have practised the method state that they have observed the following benefits:
+There is little scientific research to substantiate the supposed benefits of kundalini meditation.
+However, those who have practised the method speak of these benefits:

 - Clarity of mind